 City center with the funny Aardvark

 It’s time to head to the city center!
 Make sure not to rush but to enjoy the surrounding areas of Arnhem.
 The hilly area is full of stunning estates and castles.
 For example, this Huis Zuypendaal is worth a stop.
-I found a website for you with an overview of multiple castles, estates and fortresses that you can visit in the area.

 Park your car right outside the historic city center and start exploring.
 Some of you might not be able to withstand the shopping area (with beautiful shops like Loft on the picture below) but there is much more to see.